wswatsonws/CPool_Watson/README.md

 # CPool_Watson
-This is my code files of Epitech Swimming Pool training.
+This is my code file of Epitech Swimming Pool training.